devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 # 500-Conclusion
 ## Introduction
 So, you've made it.
 This is the final chapter of the guide.
-I will use this chapter to reflect on the guide, evaluate it's strengths and weaknesses, and highlight how I and this project will move foreword from here on out.
+I will use this chapter to reflect on the guide, evaluate its strengths and weaknesses, and highlight how I and this project will move foreword from here on out.
 I will also take this opportunity to share my personal opinion of the current state of the Flutter Framework [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/).
 That being said, the guide has already been quite opinionated up until now.

 ## Evaluation of the Guide
 I am pretty happy with how the guide turned out.
 I managed to find a diverse range of sources for most of the topics I wanted to cover.
-I kept close to the _informal_, _from developer for developer_-style of the original Angular guide [[@ambuludiCapgeminiAngularGuide2019]](https://github.com/devonfw/devon4ng) and I think it reads pretty well.
+I kept close to the _informal_, "_from developer for developer_"-style of the original Angular guide [[@ambuludiCapgeminiAngularGuide2019]](https://github.com/devonfw/devon4ng) and I think it reads pretty well.
 The guide did end up being a bit longer then I planned (~50 A4 pages without figures and references).
 If I would write it again, I would choose a more narrow and clear scope for what the guide should include.
 For example, I might have excluded or shortened chapter [1 The Flutter Framework][framework] and instead focused even more on chapter [2 Architecting a Flutter App][architecture].
 I would have also liked to include more scientific sources on Flutter.
 But as it is still such a new Framework, next to no scientific research has so far been conducted on it.
-As of the writing of this guide there has not been a single publication on the Flutter Framework though IEEE [[@ieeeIEEEXploreDigital1963]](https://ieeexplore.ieee.org/Xplore/home.jsp) or ACM [[@acmACMDigitalLibrary1947]](https://dl.acm.org/).
+As of the writing of this guide, there has not been a single publication on the Flutter Framework through IEEE [[@ieeeIEEEXploreDigital1963]](https://ieeexplore.ieee.org/Xplore/home.jsp) or ACM [[@acmACMDigitalLibrary1947]](https://dl.acm.org/).

 All in all, I think I fulfilled the goal I set myself when starting this guide.
 To bridge the gap between the basics of Flutter and clean, structured Flutter development.
 The result is a resource I would have liked to have when trying to bridge that gap myself.

 ## Future of the Guide and Next Steps
 This guide was commissioned by Capgemini Cologne [[@capgeminiCapgeminiHomePage2019]](https://www.capgemini.com/us-en/).
 It is supposed to introduce their mobile developers to the Flutter Framework and help them evaluate if it is a valid option for future projects.
 It will also be the basis for the Bachelor Thesis I am starting this November.
-In my Thesis I will create and document a large scale Flutter application for Capgemini.
+In my Thesis, I will create and document a large scale Flutter application for Capgemini.
 It is supposed to be an example project that other developers can use as a guideline for creating their own large scale Flutter applications.
 More specifically, Capgemini has used the "My Thai Star" app [[@linaresMyThaiStar2019]](https://github.com/devonfw/my-thai-star) as a reference project for Angular [[@googlellcAngular2016]](https://angular.io/).
 I will create a Flutter version of it.

 ### Suggestion for Future Works
 One thing I and peers in the mobile development community [[@biorn-hansenSurveyTaxonomyCore2018]](http://doi.acm.org/10.1145/3241739) would like to see is more scientific research on the Flutter Framework: Lagre scale benchmarking, usability tests, scalability tests, architecture evaluation and so on.